Arizona DUI Probation Violations

 How Much Jail Time for DUI Probation Violation in Arizona?

 Depending on the facts surrounding your violation, the judge will either impose the original jail sentence on you or extend that original sentence.
-However, worse consequences occur for those who are convicted of an aggravated DUI or extreme DUI Arizona.
-These cases often require at least an 8 month prison sentence.
-However, an experienced DUI attorney will fight your case in court.
-Nobody deserves to have their freedoms taken away because of a mistake.
+However, worse consequences occur for those convicted of an aggravated DUI or extreme DUI Arizona.

 Call Ybarra Maldonado Law Group today to have an attorney go over your options and defenses with you.